DanilaG/PLoc/Tools/Modeling/README.md

 * `combiner` (_CombinerType_) - combiner results algorithm type.

 ## Output
 The program generate reports in out put directory.
-If an input experiment description has more the one field, all reports will be separated into subdirectories by fields, where the number directory corresponds to a field number in the input array.
+If an input experiment description has more the one scene, all reports will be separated into subdirectories by scenes, where the number directory corresponds to a scene number in the input array.
-Output report for each field may contain files:
+Output report for each scene may contain files:
 * `TextReport.txt` - text description some experiment parameters with some result statistics;
 * `Detextord.dat` - description position of detectors according to [format requirement](http://grapherhelp.goldensoftware.com/WTOPICS/TOP_ASCIIFILES.htm);
-* `Distance.grd` - description errors in distance in signal localization on the field according to [format requirement](http://grapherhelp.goldensoftware.com/subsys/ascii_grid_file_format.htm);
+* `Distance.grd` - description errors in distance in signal localization on the scene according to [format requirement](http://grapherhelp.goldensoftware.com/subsys/ascii_grid_file_format.htm);
-* `Time.grd` - description errors in time in signal localization on the field according to [format requirement](http://grapherhelp.goldensoftware.com/subsys/ascii_grid_file_format.htm).
+* `Time.grd` - description errors in time in signal localization on the scene according to [format requirement](http://grapherhelp.goldensoftware.com/subsys/ascii_grid_file_format.htm).

 All formats were chosen for possibility to visualisation data in [Surfer®](https://www.goldensoftware.com/products/surfer).